Jason0429/image-processing/README.md

 # Image Processing by Jason & Elvin

-This is a program that processes .ppm files and has the ability to load, manipulate, and export images.
+This is a program that processes .ppm, .bmp, .png, and .jpeg files and has the ability to load, manipulate, and export images.

 ## <u>Updates</u>